argoproj/argo-workflows/docs/PLUGINS.md

 Use cases:

-* Validate it, e.g. to enforce image allow list.
+* Validate it, e.g. to enforce so custom constraint.
 * Record meta-data and lineage to external system.
 * Real-time progress reporting.
 * Emit notifications.